katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster/README.md

-# Effects of Diet on Lifespan in *Drosophila melanogaster*
+# Effects of dietary choice on Lifespan in *Drosophila melanogaster*

 ## Project Aims